MRGcodes/Git-Cheat-Sheet-/README.md

 ## Undoing Changes

 * git **checkout --** *file-name*
-    * *Reverts changes in the working directory for a specific file*
+    * *reverts changes in the working directory for a specific file*
 * git **reset**
-    * *Unstages a file, keeping changes in the working directory*
+    * *unstages a file, keeping changes in the working directory*
 * git **revert** *commit-hash*
-    * *Creates a new commit that undoes changes from a specified commit*
+    * *creates a new commit that undoes changes from a specified commit*
 * git **merge --abort**
-    * *Aborts the current merge process and returns to the pre-merge state*
+    * *aborts the current merge process and returns to the pre-merge state*